 One study was published in the American Journal of Gastroenterology to characterize Autonomic Dysfunction in Patients with Irritable Bowel Syndrome (IBS).
 The dysfunction may affect the body’s blood pressure regulation processes.

-Furthermore, research has also been done to explore the causal relation between changes in gut microbiome and development of hypertension.
 Plus, changes in the gut bacteria composition can also influence the production of gas.
 Hence, this gives rise to a multifaceted relationship between gas and high BP.

 This gives reasons to explore digestive health concerns whenever unexplained blood pressure fluctuation is encountered, which also demonstrates a comprehensive approach to patient care beyond traditional isolated system evaluations.